vijaystarkbv/FRIDAY-SmartAssistant/README.md.txt

 Special thanks to **Kaushik Shresth** for providing valuable insights and guidance through YouTube tutorials.

 Additional references:
-- Various online sources, including YouTube, Google, and ChatGPT, were used to understand and implement features.
+- Various online sources, including YouTube, Google, and OpenSource AI platforms, were used to understand and implement features.

 ## Contributing